-- · The reseller's name, address, and EIN, - The position holder's name, address, and EIN, and - A statement that the reseller has no reason to believe that any information in the accompanying aircraft operator's certificate is false.
+- The reseller's name, address, and EIN; - The position holder's name, address, and EIN; and - A statement that the reseller has no reason to believe that any information in the accompanying aircraft operator's certificate is false.

-A claim may be made by the ultimate purchaser (the operator) for taxed kerosene for use in aviation used in a commercial aviation (other than foreign trade).
+A claim may be made by the ultimate purchaser (the operator) for taxed kerosene for use in aviation used in commercial aviation (other than foreign trade) and noncommercial aviation (other than nonexempt, noncommercial aviation and exclusive use by a state, political subdivision of a state, or the District of Columbia).
 A claim may be made by a registered ultimate vendor for certain sales.
 For more information, see chapter 2.